Best Affordable Places to Live in Kentucky in 2025

 Photo credit: iStock/Davel5957

 Lexington is the second-largest city in Kentucky.
-Its population is diverse and a substantial number of young people live in the area, which is perfect for newcomers who are looking to make friends.
-Some of the largest employers include Lockheed Martin and Toyota, though there are plenty of smaller companies to attract job hunters.
+Its population is diverse, and a substantial number of young people live in the area, which is perfect for newcomers who are looking to make friends.
+Some of the largest employers outside of the education and health care sector include Lockheed Martin and Toyota, though there are plenty of smaller companies to attract job hunters.
 Nightlife abounds, with bars, restaurants, sporting events, and bourbon distilleries abundantly available, and a vibrant arts scene as well.

-Housing Affordability: Although Lexington is probably one of the places in Kentucky where you’re most likely to need a jumbo mortgage loan, there are still some affordable options.
-The median home value is $286,820 and rising.
-Like many university towns, Lexington, home to the University of Kentucky, has an elevated median rental price, but there is abundant inventory to be had.
+Although Lexington is probably one of the places in Kentucky where you’re most likely to need a jumbo mortgage loan, there are still some affordable options.
+If you’re interested in buying a home here, researching different types of mortgage loans is a good place to start.
+Like many university towns, Lexington, home to the University of Kentucky, has elevated rents, but there is abundant inventory to be had.

 Cost of Living: 96% of U.S. average